alexmiller63/SNAP/kennedy-letter.md

 **Reason for inclusion:**

 USDA administers SNAP.
-Secretary Rollins and Secretary Kennedy have jointly connected SNAP policy with the Make America Healthy Again nutrition agenda.
+Secretary Rollins and Secretary Kennedy have also jointly connected federal nutrition policy with the Make America Healthy Again agenda.

-**Electronic route:**

-No appropriate direct public correspondence email verified yet.

-**Note:**

-Do not substitute `press@usda.gov`, which USDA identifies as a press-office address.

-**Status:** VERIFIED — electronic route still being researched.
+**General USDA electronic routing address:**

+askusda@usda.gov

+**Important note:**

+This is a USDA routing address, not Secretary Rollins's personal email address.

 ---